cogini/elixir-deploy-template/README.md

 The `-A` flag on the ssh command gives the session on the server access to your local ssh keys.
 If your local user can access a GitHub repo, then the server can do it, without having to put keys on the server.
-Similarly, you can deploy code to a prod server using Ansible without the web server trusting the build server.
+Similarly, if your ssh key is on the prod server, then you can push code from the build server using Ansible without the web server needing to trust the build server.

-If you are using a CI server to build and deploy code, then you might create a deploy key in GitHub so it can access to your source and add the ssh key to the `deploy` user account on the prod servers so the CI server can push releases.
+If you are using a CI server to build and deploy code, then it runs in the background.
+Create a deploy key in GitHub so it can access to your source and add the ssh key on the build server to the `deploy` user account on the prod servers so the CI server can push releases.

 Check out the source: